Schedule an Appointment

 Students needing assistance with BASCIS appointments should use the BASICS online system to self-schedule or call for assistance.

-**To protect student confidentiality and comply with state and federal legislation regarding privacy, individual discussions cannot be facilitated via email or social media platforms.
+**To protect student privacy and comply with state and federal legislation, individual discussions cannot be facilitated via email or social media platforms.